-Overall, the estimates indicate that the City has budgeted to renew the drainage assets at a sustainable rate and is addressing the renewal requirements and the Special Schedule - Report on Infrastructure Assets requirements consistent with the Office of Local Government performance measures.
+The estimates suggest that the City has budgeted to renew its drainage assets at a sustainable pace.
+It is actively meeting both the renewal requirements and the Special Schedule - Report on Infrastructure Assets, in line with the performance measures set by the Office of Local Government.